Menu

 Despite what many doctors or people would have you believe, not everyone starts thyroid medication for hypothyroidism and feels better soon after.

-Some people do, sure (and that’s great!), but as with everything in life, there are also some people that do not.
+Some people do, sure (and that’s great!), but as with everything in life, there are also some people who do not.

 Thyroid disease is often mislabelled as being easy to treat or easy to live with and there are many misconceptions about it among the general public, and even doctors.
 It’s not always easy to treat and those of us who do not suddenly feel better on thyroid medication deserve to be heard and believed.
 We’re not all the same and we don’t all have the same experiences.